hooroo/slate/README.md

 ```

 ### Setting the logger on libs
 Some libs will allow injection of the logger or metrics.
 For example, the http_api_gem can have this set.
-A reasonable patter for this is to create `config/initializers/slate.rb` and add the following:
+A reasonable pattern for this is to create `config/initializers/slate.rb` and add the following:

 ```ruby
 HttpApiClient.logger = Slate::Logger